AlexanderGrissik/libxlio-pub/docs/contributing.md

     git push origin fix-branch
     ```
 10. From within GitHub, open a new pull request that will present you with a [pull request template form](../.github/PULL_REQUEST_TEMPLATE.md)
     that should be filled out.
-Select `vNext` as a base for pull request.
+Select `master` as a base for pull request.
     Feel free to post a comment in the pull request to ping reviewers if you are
     awaiting an answer on something.
 11. Whenever a maintainer reviews a pull request they may request changes.